NouranAlSharawneh/todoAlwasaet/README.md

 ---

-## Bonus part of Task: Custom `useLocalStorage` Hook
+## Bonus part of the Task: Custom `useLocalStorage` Hook

-As a bonus feature, the app uses a reusable custom hook to persist state in the browser's local storage.
-This allows the Todo List to maintain its state across reloads without needing a backend or database.
+As the bonus feature task, the app is going to uses a reusable custom hook to persist state in the browser's local storage.
+This feature will allow the Todo List Website maintain its state _(tasks list)_ across reloads without needing a backend or database.

-### 📦 `src/hooks/useLocalStorage.js`

 ```js
 import { useState, useEffect } from "react";